-Have you seen offers on the web promising delivering within the day (or even the hour!) the best quality translation at 7c per word?
+Have you seen offers on the web promising delivering within the day (or even the hour!) the best quality translation with a cost of translation at 7c per word?
 If you haven’t it is not hard to find half a dozen of them online.

 These sites claim immediate access to thousands of translators and hundreds of languages at a fraction of the cost that professional translators usually charge other professional translation service providers.
 For the experienced person that has performed translation services, this is simply an oxymoron.
 There are hundreds of reasons that we deal with on a daily basis that can disprove their claims.
 For simplicity sake, here are three of them.

-Translation services also often depend on a two-way communication channel between the translation team members and the translation consumer.
-Queries about the source and the correct terminology to be used have to be answered before the final product is delivered.
+Translation services also often depend on a two-way communication channel between the translation team members and the author or end user.
+Queries about the source and the correct terminology to be used have to be pinned and answered before the final product is delivered.
 This requires diligence and time.
-Not providing the time or the access to the people in question is like asking your PR agency to come up with a new brand for your company without access to your marketing group or clients.
+Not providing the time or the access to the people that can clarify content is like asking your PR agency to come up with a new brand for your company without access to your marketing group or clients.

 It is no surprise that one disgruntled user of these translation services wrote, “it is BAIT & SWITCH with translators who speak very little English and provide verbatim Google machine translations with no quality control”.
-What do you expect for 7c/word?!
+You get what you pay for, so what do you expect for 7c/word?!